 Extension of AGM – Procedures and Consequences

 In the case of a company, the first AGM shall be held within 9 months from the closing of the first financial year, so we can say that the company need not hold AGM in its first year of incorporation.
-Say a company is starting their operation on 1st of January 2021, then the ending of the financial year with respect to this company can be taken as 31st March of next year, which is 2022.
-Then the due date for holding of AGM in the case of this company will be 31st December of 2022.
-But if the company decides to close its financial year during 31st March of 2021, then the due date shall be 31st of December 2021, as it is a new company.
+Say a company is starting its operation on January 1, 2021, then the end of the financial year with respect to this company can be taken as March 31, 2022.
+Then the due date for holding the AGM for this company will be 31st December 2022.
+But if the company decides to close its financial year on 31st March 2021, then the due date shall be 31st December 2021, as it is a new company.

 But any subsequent AGM shall be held by a company within 6 months from the closing of the relevant financial year.
 Say, the FY in question is 2020-21, then the due date for holding AGM shall be 30th September 2021, which is 6 months from 31st March 2021.